 Almost all houses in De Aar and Britstown have access to electricity.
-The network has been extended in recent years to make provision for new connection on low income group housing projects, with the last being the De Aar 115 project. .
+The network has been extended in recent years to make provision for new connection on low income group housing projects, with the last being the De Aar 115 project.

 Tornadoville and Kwezi in Hanover are being supplied by Eskom.
 Eskom is therefore responsible to extend network as and when required.
 The municipality; however play a coordinating role consuder and other reported faults are attended within the required time frame.
 Consumers are currently required to pay a call-out fee for an electrician to be dispended to attend that fault.
 This is indirect conflict with the NRS 047 and has been planned to be scrapped in 2012/2013 budget.
 The turn around time for all written and telephonic enquires is well within the confines of the NRS 047.
+Working on electricity cut-off list on a monthly basis.